In the footsteps of heroes…

 The small ceremony was very poignant and a fitting way to conclude the visit to Lijssenthoek cemetery.

-One of the highlights of the tour was Alan Stilwell’s visit to his grandfather’s grave at the former St Julien Dressing Station, now St Julien Memorial.
+Tour highlights One of the highlights of the tour was Alan Stilwell’s visit to his grandfather’s grave at the former St Julien Dressing Station, now St Julien Memorial.
 Alan explained that he felt lucky to be able to visit this grave.
 The reason for this being that, having visiting Thiepval the day before where all those listed had no grave and that his father who was killed in World War 2 in the Malaysian Jungle, also had no grave, at least he could visit the location of his grandfather’s remains.
+His happiness at being able to share this with the group was obvious as Alan kissed the headstone and posed for pictures.
+The effect on the rest of the group was a huge wave of emotion with many hiding their tears behind their sunglasses whilst others went for a strategic walk!
+That moment summed up the personal touch of the tour – something that wouldn’t have been possible with bigger tours!

 Alan proudly poses at his Grandfather’s grave